Have you seen 2020’s Hype Cycle for Emerging technologies from Gartner?

 Let’s take VR for example.
 Virtual reality works by immersing the users in a computer-generated virtual world.
 We, at TechViz, work on VR software for engineers since 2004, back when VR wasn’t a thing yet (or was it?).
 The first people who worked with us were early adopters of VR technologies: they didn’t know if the investment was totally worth it (especially in terms of immediate ROI, many other benefits were already very clear), but they were willing to take the risk to reap the rewards.
 And they did!
 3D-model visualization in virtual reality helped these companies to substitute their physical prototypes with virtual ones, and much more.
 Most of enterprise VR benefits is really about offering user-friendly methods and tools to create, collaborate and optimize products from design-to-market.

-But for other companies, a moderate approach for the adoption of virtual technologies (weather it is a Virtual reality system made of a VR headset, a Powerwall or an immersive room) was more appropriate.
+But for other companies, a moderate approach for the adoption of virtual technologies (weather it is a Virtual reality system made of a VR headset, a Powerwall or a virtual reality CAVE) was more appropriate.
 Some executives need to run a cost/benefits analysis before integrating it into their processes.
 And even then, some people prefer to wait for the maturation of the emerging technology and know the ROI of VR before investing.

 How do you read a Gartner Hype Cycle?